-In 1972 Hickey helped create the San Francisco-based Public Media Center (PMC), a nonprofit advertising and public-relations firm that sought to promote the agendas of left-wing labor, environmental, and “public interest” organizations.
+In 1972 as well, Hickey helped create the San Francisco-based Public Media Center (PMC), a nonprofit advertising and public-relations firm that sought to promote the agendas of left-wing labor, environmental, and “public interest” organizations.
 He served as PMC’s media director from 1972-76.

-In the late 1970s and early ’80s, Hickey was a leader of Consumers Opposed to Inflation in the Necessities (COIN), yet another organization that favored high levels of government regulation and wealth redistribution.
+In the late 1970s and early ’80s, Hickey was a director of Consumers Opposed to Inflation in the Necessities (COIN), yet another organization that favored high levels of government regulation and wealth redistribution.
 During the economic “malaise” of President Jimmy Carter‘s administration, COIN’s anti-inflation program called for immediate caps on oil prices, limits on healthcare costs, government subsidies for the food bills of low-to-moderate-income households, and lower mortgage rates.

 After the death of former President Ronald Reagan in June 2004, Hickey remarked: “The tone [of American politics] has gotten more venomous, largely because of the people who came after Reagan and carried the Reagan banner.
 I give him full credit for unleashing the vast right-wing conspiracy.”

 In 2009 Hickey helped create Health Care for America Now!
 (HCAN), a national alliance of more than 1,000 organizations stating that “[o]ur government’s responsibility is to guarantee quality affordable health care for everyone in America and it must play a central role in regulating, financing, and providing health coverage …” Hickey subsequently served a stint on HCAN’s steering committee.